 - Ideally located for Bakewell, Chatsworth and all the Peak District has to offer.
 Bring your walking boots for days out in the world-renowned hills or your bikes to make the most of the nearby Monsal trail.

-- After your day out exploring, snuggle up in front of the wood burner or, perhaps walk around the corner to one of the village country pubs to sample a local ale.
+- After your day out exploring, snuggle up in front of the wood burner or, perhaps walk around the corner to the village country pub to sample a local ale.

 Bedrooms & Bathrooms

 The newly renovated cottage is over three floors and has two generous sized double bedrooms both individually designed with an elegant mix of old and new.

 The spacious first floor master bedroom has a King Sized bed with the main feature of the room being the beautiful restored original fireplace.

 With stairs rising to the second floor, there is a further double bedroom with a standard size double bed.

 Off the landing on the second floor is the recently fitted light and airy family sized bathroom.
 Fitted with a modern suite comprising of a shower enclosure, separate bath, wash basin and wc.

 If you are not tempted to dine out every night in one of the Peak District's fine eating establishments, then you can cook happily in the compact yet well equipped modern kitchen.

 With a contemporary slate grey finish and gleaming work tops, the kitchen is well stocked for a self-catered holiday.
 The kitchen has an electric oven and hob, an abundance of cookware, pots and pans, microwave and crockery/utensils/glassware.